reknahs/test-plan-management-tool/README.md

 ### Development Tools & Libraries
 - **VSCode**: Used for running project
-- **Cline (free x-ai/grok-code-fast-1)**: Used for planning structure of project and generating most of the frontend
+- **Cline (free x-ai/grok-code-fast-1)**: Used for planning structure of project, generating most of the frontend, and generating most of the code for database models
-- **ChatGPT-4**: Used for generating parts of the backend
+- **ChatGPT-4**: Used for helping with generating the REST API parts of the backend

 ### Specific AI-Assisted Features
 1. Database Relationship Setup